-The consolidated accounts of the Holding Company, the Issuer and the Bank for the financial years ended 31 December 2019 and 31 December 2018 incorporated by reference in this Prospectus have each been audited by Ernst & Young LLP ("EY"), who have rendered an unqualified audit report on each such accounts of the Holding Company and the Bank for each of these periods.
-EY is registered to carry out audit work by the Institute of Chartered Accountants in England and Wales.
+The consolidated accounts of the Holding Company and the Bank for the financial years ended 31 December 2018 and 31 December 2017 incorporated by reference in this Prospectus have each been audited by Ernst & Young LLP (Independent Public Accountants, authorised and regulated by the Financial Conduct Authority) and Ernst & Young LLP rendered an unqualified audit report on each such accounts of the Holding Company and the Bank for each of these years.
+The auditors of the Holding Company and the Bank have no material interest in the Holding Company and the Bank.